-- After a student has accumulated FIVE days of unexcused absence (as set forth in Paragraph D. below), or its hourly equivalent, the District shall render services to address barriers to that student's attendance.
+- 1. After a student has accumulated FIVE days of unexcused absence (as set forth in Paragraph D. below), or its hourly equivalent, the District shall render services to address barriers to that student's attendance.
 Such services shall include, but are not limited to: - a.
 Verbal or written communication by school officials with the parent/guardian of the child; and - b.
 One or more meetings between, at a minimum, a School Support Liaison (SSL)/Attendance Designees, school counselor, a school social worker, a school administrator, (collectively, the "School Attendance Team"), the parent/ guardian of the student and, when appropriate, the student, to attempt to address the barriers to attendance.
 During this meeting or meetings a Collaborative Plan will be developed to improve attendance.
 This Collaborative Plan shall consider, but not be limited to: - i.
 Illness related to physical or behavioral health of the child; - ii.
 Educational counseling; - iii.
 Educational evaluation; - iv.
 Referral to community agencies for economic services; - v.
 Family or individual counseling; - vi.
 Assisting the family in working with other community services; and - vii.
 Referral to restorative justice practices or services. - 2.
-After a student has accumulated TEN cumulative days of unexcused absences (as set forth in Paragraph D. below), or its hourly equivalent, the student's records will be reviewed by the School Attendance Team and individualized problem solving or updating of the Collaborative Plan may occur as needed.
+After a student has accumulated TEN cumulative days of unexcused absences (as set forth in any or all privileges of the school, or it may expel such student for failure to comply with the law.